 South and East Maui

 South and east a bit from Wailuku is Kihei.
 This is a nice touristy location with great beaches, soft waves and just a great atmosphere.
 There are hotels & condos all over here and there are many people that stay the winters here from the USA mainland.
 The lava fields in south Kihei are particularly cool to visit and to snorkel around.

 The west side has the West Maui mountains and the far west is beautiful.
 Before you get there, traveling from Wailuku to the west side of the island of Maui you’ll pass amazing beaches too.
 Whales are plentiful in the winter and I’d consider this the best place in Hawaii to see whales breaching from the shore.
 Boat tours take you out to see them too – very affordable.
 A must do.

-Lahaina is a sleepy little town.
+Lahaina is a sleepy little town you might have guessed by the photo at the top of this page.
 Sort of like Key West but much more tolerable.
 Lovely even.
 Lahaina has some amazing restaurants and overall is just fun to wander through doing some shopping and eating.
 All the regular stores like Haagen Dazs are here, Pizza, and ocean front restaurants that are quite affordable.
 Mahi-mahi fish (a type of dolphin – not Flipper) is out of this world, try a Mahi burger!

 There are no great beaches in Lahaina that I’m aware of as there is coral under the surface.
 Most of the tourist beaches if you have family with kids are in Ka’anapali.
 I stayed in the Ka’anapali Ali’i for my honeymoon and it was quite nice.
 The beach has easy waves and it’s a good place for bodyboarding if you want to give it a try.
 There is one public parking area with a big lot – but it is sometimes tough to find a place to park.